mvolkmann/blog/src/meteor.md

 This triggers the Method call lifecycle which has six parts.

 1. If the Method is defined in the client, it is executed there.
-   This typically updates Minimongo and corresponding UI updates are made.
+   This typically updates Minimongo and corresponding UI updates are made in response to these changes.
 1. A JSON-based DDP message is constructed and sent to the server using a WebSocket connection.
    This includes a message name (`msg` property set to "method"),